 The second part of this lab involved surveying using the Topcon Total Station (Figure 3).
 The total station was used to collect elevation, GPS location data as well as distance.
 Before the total station could be put in place, two important points needed to be collected.
 The first point was the occupy point.
 This point is where the total station will be placed and will stay throughout the duration of data collection.
 The second point is the backsight point.
 This point is what the total station will use as a zero point in order to calculate the azimuth values.
 Once these two points have been collected, the total station can then be set up for data collection.

 Figure 3.
 This is the Topcon Total Station.
-This piece of equipment was used to complete the
+This piece of equipment was used to complete the second part of the lab. |

 After the unit is level, the data collection can then begin.
 The total station is connected via Bluetooth to the TESLA.
 A new folder then needed to be created for the project and the occupied point as well as the backpoint were then entered into the setup.
 This was done to ensure the accuracy of the data being collected.
 The heights of the total station as well as the reflector needed to stay consistent in order to maintain data accuracy.
 Our group was made up of 3 members which made data collection fairly easy.
 One person moved throughout the study area with the reflector, another member looked through the total station to make sure they were lined up while the last member operated the TESLA.